Can a Headhunter Help Me Find a Job?

 Make sure to check in with your headhunter about what you should expect from the process, questions like ‘When will I hear from you?’ and ‘How do you see the market in X area?’ are good questions to ask along the way.

-If you believe you might need a headhunter for your next career move and happen to be working in the compliance, financial crime, in-house legal, private practice legal or cyber security sectors, especially within financial services, then Rutherford might be the best firm for you.
+If you believe you might need a headhunter to find your next job and happen to be working in the compliance, financial crime, legal or cyber security sectors, especially within financial services, then Rutherford might be the best firm for you.
 Reach out to one of our consultants today and let us know about your current professional journey.

 Rutherford is a boutique search firm that specialises in legal, financial crime and compliance recruitment within the financial services and legal sector, with London and New York being the main focus.
 We use our carefully curated relationships, networks and market knowledge to find the best fit for the clients in hand.
 We work with a wide range of clients, spanning from advisors, corporate and commercial banks, brokers, exchanges, MTFs and financial tech, through to global investment managers, hedge funds, private equity firms and investment banks.